Choosing The Best Longboard Surfboard

 The Ideal Longboard Surfboard Dimensions For A Beginner Surfer

-As a beginner surfer, your goal is to find a longboard that makes paddling and catching waves easy.
+As a beginner surfer, your goal is to find a longboard that makes paddling and catching waves smooth and easy.
 To successfully do this, you need to pay close attention to a longboard surfboard’s dimensions — most specifically, the length and width.

 Your beginner longboard surfboard should be around 9’4” for the length and 23” for the width.
 If you’re a bigger surfer, you can go up to 23 ½ inches wide.
 If you’re a smaller surfer, you can go down to 22 ½ inches wide.
 Furthermore, your beginner longboard should be around 15-17 pounds in weight.